IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 ``mvn test -P all-unit-tests``

-Typically https://travis-ci.org/IQSS/dataverse will show a higher number of unit tests executed because it uses the profile above.

 Generally speaking, unit tests have been flagged as non-essential because they are slow or because they require an Internet connection.
 You should not feel obligated to run these tests continuously but you can use the ``mvn`` command above to run them.
 To iterate on the unit test in Netbeans and execute it with "Run -> Test File", you must temporarily comment out the annotation flagging the test as non-essential.

 Integration Tests